-The Chair, with the assistance of the Secretary, oversees the preparation of the minutes of the meetings - except when they are prepared by a notary pursuant to the law - ensuring their transcription in the appropriate mandatory corporate registers and their storage, including for consultation purposes, at the secretariat of the Board of Directors, using IT tools.
+The Chair, with the assistance of the Secretary, oversees the preparation of the minutes of the meetings - except when they are prepared by a notary pursuant to the law - ensuring their transcription in the appropriate mandatory corporate registers and their storage with IT tools, at the secretariat of the Board of Directors, also for consultation purposes.

-The minutes describe in a detailed and exhaustive manner the conduct of the debate between the Board Members, in order to acknowledge the opinions expressed, as well as the decision-making process, also taking into account the related reasons.
+The minutes describe in a detailed and exhaustive manner the conduct of the debate between the Board Directors, in order to record the opinions expressed and the decision-making process, also reporting the related reasons.